State of California v. Hargan

 On November 21, 2017, Becket intervened on behalf of the Little Sisters of the Poor in California and Pennsylvania.
 Becket has argued all along that the government has many ways to provide services to women who want them as well as protect the Little Sisters.
 Neither the federal government nor the state governments need nuns to help them give out contraceptives.

 On December 12, the Little Sisters argued in an Oakland, California district court for their right to participate in the case and receive protection from government fines.
 On December 29, the court granted their motion to intervene in the case.
-In January 2018, the Little Sisters appealed to the Ninth Circuit to overturn a federal judge’s decision decision to invalidate the new HHS rule protecting the Sisters.
+In January 2018, the Little Sisters appealed to the Ninth Circuit to overturn a federal judge’s decision to invalidate the new HHS rule protecting the Sisters.
+On April 9, Becket filed its brief explaining why the states have no right to challenge this regulation, and why the new regulation is required by law and the 2016 Supreme Court order in Zubik v.
+Burwell.